Goldfish Soap Sculpture (Michelangelo) | Lesson

 Step 1

 Tell students, "Today you will learn basic sculpting techniques and terms as you carve your own soap sculpture.
-Michelangelo carved many subtractive process sculptures from large blocks of mable.
+Michelangelo/Rodin carved many subtractive process sculptures from large blocks of mable.
 Weather you start with marble, or a bar of soap, the technique is the same - remove (take away) the stuff that's not the thing you are sculpting."

 Step 2